 NIKE AIR PRESTO “South Korea”

 Despite vanishing from the Korean Peninsula, tigers have a long history in the country’s culture.
 They have inspired several national sports teams and, of course, sneakers.
 There was a lot of buzz surrounding this sneaker when it was initially released in South Korea.
-Collectors eagerly awaiting its scarcity to rise significantly.
+Collectors eagerly await its scarcity to rise significantly.
 Released to commemorate the Tokyo 2020 Olympics, this Air Presto colorway is one of the most popular for sneaker collectors.
 The color design is a nod to the Pusan Panthers of the Pusan American School.